twelvesec/panicbutton/README.md

 # Panic Button

 The **Panic Button** is a windows application aiming to preserve cryptographic information used by ransomware operations.
+If you suspect a ransomware is running on your pc, then hit the **Panic Button**!
+Panic Button will dump all of your memory (and potentially the encryption keys of the ransomware) to a file and hibernate your system.
+Then you should call the IT guys :)

+We recommend installing this program and executing a dry run, before you are affected... :|

 ## Getting Started